Khadjiitka/Encyclopedia-of-Skyrim/README.md

 The main goal of this project is to create a visually rich, atmospheric website dedicated to the world of Skyrim, including its guilds, magic, races, factions, creatures, weapons, and history. <br>

-<i> ⚠️ The project is currently in progress.
-Many pages are still being redesigned, optimized, or recreated based on my new Figma layouts.</i>

 ##  Project Description

 The site is designed as a multi-page encyclopedia with: